Axentro/minaxnt/README.md

     taskset -c 0,2,4,6 ./minaxnt -a TTBjMjg1NWJmZTIwMTA3MDc3NTZkNjg1MTcxYjE1YmE5ZjU3N2EzODhkYWRiZWIy -n http://localhost:3000 -p4

-This way only for 4 cores are used for MinAXNT and the others for programming or Internet, ...
+This way only 4 cores are used for MinAXNT and the others for other stuff like programming, gaming or Internet, ...

 #### Windows [WIP]